 Medical credit cards are another option for those looking to pay for their expensive dental work.
 If you decide to go this route, be sure to confirm that your dental office accepts the specific credit card you are hoping to apply for.
 While there are not many dental-specific cards available, medical credit cards can be used to pay for a majority of dental work.

-Be Instantly Approved With Denefits Guaranteed Patient Payment Plans
+Be Instantly Approved With Denefits Protected Patient Payment Plans

-While the options mentioned are all valid ways of payment for your dental procedure, many will still find difficulty being approved for a patient payment plans contract for various reasons.
+While the options mentioned are all valid ways of payment for your dental procedure, many will still find difficulty being approved for a patient payment plan contract for various reasons.

-If you struggle with finding a lender to provide you payment options due to your credit, or are unable to be approved for a medical credit card, you can still receive the funds needed to payment plans your dental treatment with Denefits.
+If you struggle with finding a lender to provide you payment options due to your credit, or are unable to be approved for a medical credit card, you can still receive the funds needed to payment plans for your dental treatment with Denefits.

-Denefits is an innovative complete payment solutions system that provides simple payment options for patients regardless of their credit score.
-With Denefits, patients are instantly approved for flexible payment plans, helping you get access to the dental care you need without any hassle.
+Denefits is an innovative protected dental financing system that provides simple payment options for patients regardless of their credit score.
+With Denefits, patients are instantly approved for flexible payment plans, helping you get access to the dental care they need without any hassle.

-Denefits can help patients payment plans their medical procedures across multiple industries, helping to bridge the gap between affordability and medical treatments.
+Denefits can help patients payment plans for their medical procedures across multiple industries, helping to bridge the gap between affordability and medical treatments.
 Since Denefits is free to use, practices can enroll with Denefits risk-free, making dental payment plans accessible for all.